CatDevelope234/Jarvis/README.md

 I want to attract people towards the powerful programming language python.
 This is a innovative project and I am sure people will start learning python by seeing this.
 So be sure to test out the code😉😃.
 I am sure you will be able to build your own personal assistant too so Happy coding!!

+So you guys may have problems installing the Pyaudio package and it would throw an error.
+So if you are on windows this is a solution -
+First type pip install pipwin in the terminal
+Then type pipwin install PyAudio(example) to install some packages that cannot be installed